alretagealbader/Retage-Portfolio/Barplot.md

 In this example, I used data from the [World Happiness Report from Kaggle](https://www.kaggle.com/unsdsn/world-happiness)

-I joined and presented happiness scores from the 5 happiest and saddest countries into the following barpolot.
+The dataset contains presorted from happiest to unhappiest countries and presents information on different variables (i.e. social support, healthy life expectancy, etc).

-Here, I join the happy and sad countries together:
+I manipulated the dataset and joined the 5 happiest (5 top) and saddest countries (5 bottom) into the following barpolot for data visualization.

 ```python
 # Reading in the data